-Ohio State University typically requires applicants to be in the top 19 percent of SAT test takers.
-The school consistently takes SAT composite scores down to 1240 on a 1600 scale, below which admission should be considered a reach.
-We estimate some students could be accepted with SAT's as low as 1130.
-The estimated average SAT composite for admitted freshman is 1350 out of 1600.
-The school ranks #4 in Ohio for highest average SAT composite score.
+Ohio State University typically prefers applicants to be in the top 23 percent of SAT test takers.
+The school consistently takes SAT composite scores down to 1210 on a 1600 scale, below which admission should be considered a reach.
+We estimate some students could be accepted with SAT's as low as 1100.
+The average SAT composite for admitted freshman is 1320 out of 1600.
+Ohio State ranks #4 in Ohio and #107 in the nation for highest average SAT composite score.
 35 percent of applicants submit SAT scores to the school.
-Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.

 |ACT Test||25th Percentile Score|